nagabharat/druid/docs/content/index.md

 Introduction to Druid
 ---------------------

-Druid is an open source data store designed for [OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing) queries on timeseries data.
+Druid is an open source data store designed for [OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing) queries on time-series data.
 This page is meant to provide readers with a high level overview of how Druid stores data, and the architecture of a Druid cluster.

 ## The Data